-1. Will the artwork look as good in reality as it looks on a screen?
+1. Will my art look as good in reality as it looks on a screen?

 2. How do I know the artwork is unique?

-3. Is it safe to pay for art online?
+3. Is it safe to make an online payment?

-4. What if I don’t like an artwork that I’ve bought online?
+4. What if I don’t like the art I’ve bought online?

 5. What if the artwork arrives damaged?